 There are pros and cons to every breed of dog, but it’s important to have all of the information before you commit to taking care of a furry friend for the next 10 to 20-ish years.
 Doing your research ensures that you’re getting a pet that’s well suited to your lifestyle.

-Keep reading to find out which dogs don’t do so well in small spaces, which aren’t so tolerant of children, and which need a lot of exercise.
+Keep reading to find out which dogs don’t do so well in small spaces and the breeds that require a lot of exercise.

 Siberian Huskies are a strong breed of dog and they’re known for being excellent sled pullers.
 These dogs were built to work, so they have a ton of energy.
 They also do really well in cold climates.